 - Unscrew or pull off the hose and quickly place a finger over the end to prevent too much air from entering or water flowing out.

-- Now take the end with your finger over it wherever you intend emptying the water and lay it down.
+- Now take the end with your finger over it to wherever you intend to empty the water and lay it down.
 Note: This must be below the level that the other end of the hose is in the pool.

-- The water should then start to flow out due to the siphon effect.
+- The water should then start to flow out due to the siphoning effect.